leknaat/hacker-how-content/content/web-developer/resources/reactByExample.md

 const someHtml = <p>Hello!</p> // <- JSX
 ```

-Notice there are no quotes around it.
-It's not a string.
+Notice there are no quotes around it - it's not a string.
 It's a whole new type.

 ### Differences from normal HTML